 - Superficial skin cancer (skin cancer that’s on the surface of your skin).

-Cryotherapy also aims to save the area around the lesions and to minimize the scarring as much as possible.
+Cryotherapy also helps save the area around the lesions and to reduce the scarring as much as possible.

-- Starting the day after your procedure, wash the treated area gently with fragrance-free soap and water daily.
+- Starting the day after your procedure, wash the treated area gently with fragrance-free soap and water every day.

 - If you have any bleeding, press firmly on the area with a clean gauze pad for 15 minutes.
 If the bleeding doesn’t stop, repeat this step.
 If the bleeding still hasn’t stopped after repeating this step, call your doctor’s office.

-- You may have hair loss on the treated area.
+- You may lose some hair on the treated area.
 This depends on how deep the freezing went.
-The hair loss may be permanent.
+This hair loss may be permanent.

 - Once the treated area has healed, apply a broad-spectrum sunscreen with an SPF of at least 30 to the area to protect it from scarring.

-- Any of the following symptoms at your wound or the area around it:
+Any of the following symptoms at or around the treated area:

-- Skin in the treated area that is hot or hard to the touch
+- Skin in the treated area that’s hot or hard to the touch.

-- Bleeding that does not stop after applying pressure
+- Bleeding that doesn’t stop after applying pressure.